MicrosoftDocs/memdocs/memdocs/endpoint-manager-overview.md

 ## What you need to get started

-Microsoft Endpoint Manager is a solution platform that unifies several technologies.
-It's not a new license.
+Intune is a solution platform that unifies several technologies.
 The services are licensed according to their individual licenses terms.
 For more information, see the [product licensing terms](https://www.microsoft.com/licensing/product-licensing/products).

 If you currently use Configuration Manager, you also get Microsoft Intune to co-manage your Windows devices.
 For other platforms, such as iOS/iPadOS and Android, then you'll need a separate Intune license.

-In most scenarios, Microsoft 365 may be the best option, as it gives you Endpoint Manager and Office.
+In most scenarios, Microsoft 365 may be the best option, as it gives you Intune and Office.
 For more information, see [Microsoft 365](https://www.microsoft.com/licensing/product-licensing/microsoft-365-enterprise).

 ## Next steps